 3. Hosting Site

 A hosting site is where all of your files and information are stored.
 I recommend Namecheap once again because I use them, but there are a lot of good options out there.
-My second option was here!
+My second option was Bluehost and you can read about why they were my top contender here!

 I have several of them!
 Plugins allow more customization to your site and they are a great tool to make the blog more user-accessible for you and your audience.